-DaraEx can be ordered from our distribution partner inno-train Diagnostik GmbH.
+DaraEx is for research use only.
+It can be ordered from our distribution partner inno-train Diagnostik GmbH.

 Imusyn’s proprietary technology masks the CD38 on the surface of the red blood cells.
 The primary component of DaraEx is an anti-CD38 antibody without a human Fc region.
 When treating red blood cells (RBC) with DaraEx, the antibody binds CD38, thus covering the epitope of Daratumumab.
 The DaraEx-treated RBC will behave as if no Daratumumab was present in the sample.